 Xanthe is considering adding levels of hierarchy within the business to create a taller organisational structure.
-This will involve adding the roles shown in the table, on the opposite page.
+This will involve adding the roles shown in TABLE 2, on pages 30 and 31.
 All jobs will be recruited internally and there will be an increased salary for the responsibility.